top of page

 The Art of Too Much: Contemporary Artist Luisa Zay on Choice, Overconsumption, and Visual Storytelling

-Based in Cologne, Germany, contemporary artist Luisa Zay creates thought-provoking works that challenge how we navigate choice, consumerism, and daily rituals.
-Her ongoing series, Excessive Consumption, transforms the seemingly mundane setting of the supermarket into a stage where modern life unfolds—overwhelm, desire, and decision-making all competing for attention.
-Zay’s work isn’t about quick answers; it’s about pausing to notice.
-By layering detail, color, and composition, she captures the tension between excess and clarity, showing how even ordinary objects can mirror larger truths about the human condition.
-In this exclusive interview, Zay shares her creative journey from illustration to painting, her inspirations, and how her practice continues to evolve as both a mirror and a question for society.
+Based in Cologne, Germany, artist Luisa Zay creates work that examines choice, consumerism, and daily rituals.
+Her series Excessive Consumption turns the supermarket into a stage for modern life, where overwhelm and desire collide.
+Her paintings encourage viewers to slow down and notice the friction between excess and clarity, revealing how ordinary objects reflect larger human truths.
+In this interview, Zay discusses her path from illustration to painting, her influences, and how her practice continues to evolve.

 Q:Let’s start off with a fun ice breaker: If you had to describe yourself as a supermarket aisle, which one would it be (frozen foods, bakery, snacks, produce, etc.) and why?